shinganEuler/vscode-unity-debug/README.md

 STATEMENT

+Forked from deitry/vscode-unity-debug.

+Just reactivate this plugin in vscode, not guaranteed to work normally.
+PR is very welcome, I will merge it when I have time.

+~~STATEMENT~~

-Sadly, I don't have enough time to work on this extension and most of the time I don't even have a need to debug Unity code.
+~~Sadly, I don't have enough time to work on this extension and most of the time I don't even have a need to debug Unity code.
-Even original developers and maintainers are giving up on this extension, e.g. see https://github.com/Unity-Technologies/vscode-unity-debug/issues/207#issuecomment-1131464573
+Even original developers and maintainers are giving up on this extension, e.g. see https://github.com/Unity-Technologies/vscode-unity-debug/issues/207#issuecomment-1131464573~~

-So I doubt there will be updates in the future. :(
+~~So I doubt there will be updates in the future. :(~~

 ---